 When Angelina Jolie surprised locals by showing up unannounced for the Angkor Wat sunrise in February, she didn’t just inject hope into the revival of Cambodian tourism.

-The actress-humanitarian, who popularized the ancient temples as Lara Croft in the “Tomb Raider”, arrived to highlight the importance of bees as major world’s pollinators.
+The actress-humanitarian, who popularized the ancient temples as Lara Croft in “Tomb Raider”, arrived to highlight the importance of bees as major world pollinators.
 Jolie, the godmother of UNESCO’s program “Women for Bees”, promoted beekeeping as a source of income as well as food security in poor areas.

 Mindfulness about the food sources and social impact of our choices are hot topics of a responsible approach to human survival.
-The best thing about it is that the pathway can actually taste good!
-Discover the most unique Siem Reap food!
+The best thing about it is that the pathway can actually taste good.

 1. Pou Restaurant Siem Reap

 Young chef Mengly Mork opened the first Pou Restaurant in 2017, but after a split-up with a former partner, Cambodian traditional food from March 2022 has a new address – at Pou Restaurant Siem Reap in Wat Bo Road.

 Mengly translated the playfulness of shapes and colors from the market to the plates.
 Just look at that cover image of a grilled mackerel in a rainbow nest of turmeric rice, beetroot sauce, and wasabi mayonnaise with butterfly pea flowers!
 You might start eating with your eyes, but rich flavors will follow!